 - Tip: To break that food-sleep association, start your bedtime routine with a feeding; outside the bedroom is best.
-If you baby falls asleep, gently wake him and proceed with reading a book and singing a song and then put your baby down sleepy, but still awake.
+If your baby falls asleep, gently wake him and proceed with reading a book and singing a song, and then put your baby down sleepy, but still awake.

 - Everybody sleeps better when it’s dark - that’s because melatonin (our internal “sleep hormone”) is secreted when it’s dark.

 - By dark, I mean cave-like!
 Even the light from night lights or digital clocks can be too bright.

 - Tip: Buy room darkening shades, use painter’s tape to hang black garbage bags, even tinfoil or black construction paper works in a pinch.

 - “Circadian what?” you ask.
 It’s just a fancy word for the biological rhythm that makes us more tired at night and more awake in the morning and also dictates nap times for infants and toddlers.
 This internal biological clock is controlled by Melatonin, our internal sleep hormone.

 - We all have naturally occurring sleep and wake cycles - times when we feel more sleepy and times when we feel more awake.
 Newborn babies develop circadian rhythms around 6-8 weeks.
 That means that is the time when they start differentiating day and night and when they start sleeping longer stretches at night and shorter ones during the day.

 - Technology can assist in tracking your infant's sleep patterns to provide feedback on what is working and what is not working.
 The Lumi by pampers was developed to help parents get the insights they need insure proper sleep for their little one.